-PRESIDENT CALVIN COOLIDGE AND THE ARMENIAN ORPHAM RUG
+PRESIDENT CALVIN COOLIDGE AND THE ARMENIAN ORPHAN RUG

 By Dr. Hagop Martin Deranian